 Science on Sundays in 2022

-We will be running these talks as online webinars for those at home, and also screening the talks live from the Botanic Garden Classroom for those visiting the the Garden on the day.
+These will be live in-person talks taking place in the Botanic Garden Classroom for those visiting the the Garden on the day.

 Talk programme 2022: